trychlos/pwix-roles/README.md

     Returns the configured roles hierarchy as a flat object `name` -> `{ name, children, scoped }`.

+    Available both on client and server.

 - `Roles.getRolesForUser( user, options )`

-    Returns the list of roles directly attributed (_i.e._ ignoring the inherited roles) to the user as an array of documents:
+    An async function which returns the list of roles directly attributed (_i.e._ ignoring the inherited roles) to the user as an array of documents:
     - `_id`: the role identifier (its name)
     - `_scope`: the relevant scope (only if `anyScope` option is `true`).